-- Check the serving size on the Nutrition Facts Label.
+- Choose foods with 140 mg sodium or less per serving. - Avoid food with more than 300 mg of sodium per serving.
+Check the serving size on the Nutrition Facts Label.
 The amount of sodium listed on the label is per serving not for total servings found in packaged item.
-Some Nutrition Facts Labels may also indicate the total amount of sodium in the package. - Use % Daily Value (% DV) of sodium on food labels to help you quickly compare brands or products. - Choose foods with 5% or less Daily Value sodium, these are low sodium. - Avoid foods with 20% or higher Daily Value sodium, these are high sodium. - Claims on food labels about sodium can help guide you. - Products that state salt-free, sodium-free, low sodium and very low sodium have less than 140 mg per serving. - Products that have the words unsalted, no salt added, reduced sodium or lower sodium may still be high in sodium. - Read ingredient lists. - Labels list the ingredients in order with those that weigh the most appearing first and those that weigh the least appearing last. - Choose foods where sodium is listed near the end of the list.
+Some Nutrition Facts Labels may also indicate the total amount of sodium in the package. - Use % Daily Value (% DV) of sodium on food labels to help you quickly compare brands or products. - o Choose foods with 5% or less Daily Value sodium, these are low sodium. - o Avoid foods with 20% or higher Daily Value sodium, these are high sodium.

+- Claims on food labels about sodium can help guide you. - Products that have the words unsalted, no salt added, reduced sodium or lower sodium may still be high in sodium. - Read ingredient lists. - Labels list the ingredients in order with those that weigh the most appearing first and those that weigh the least appearing last. - Choose foods where sodium is listed near the end of the list.
 Look for ingredients that contain sodium: saline, sodium benzoate, sodium bicarbonate (baking soda), sodium chloride (salt), sodium nitrate, and monosodium glutamate (MSG). - Check the fine print on packaging.
-Look for words like "broth", "saline" or "sodium solution".
+Look for words like "broth," "saline," or "sodium solution."